proteanhq/protean/docs/guides/domain-behavior/domain-services.md

 typically deal with validations that span across multiple aggregates.

 `pre` invariants check the state of the aggregates before they are mutated, while `post` invariants check the state after the mutation.

+!!!note
+   It is a good practice to step back and review the business logic placed in the Domain Service now and then.
+If an invariant does not use multiple aggregates, it is likely that it belongs within an aggregate and not in the service.

 ## A full-blown example